neonidian/selenium-java-bdd-tests/README.md

-# Mitigram Website - Regression Tests
+# Mitigram Website Testing Using Java, Selenium and BDD
+Mitigram is a digital platform for trade financing.
+More info at https://mitigram.com/

 ## Overview
-* The repository contains browser based regression tests written in Ghekrin style(Given-When-Then) using Cucumber Java library
+* The repository contains browser based regression tests written in **Ghekrin style(Given-When-Then) using Cucumber Java library**
 * The Gherkin style feature tests are located at [src/test/resources/com/mitigram/web/features](src/test/resources/com/mitigram/web/features)
 * Pre-requisites to run the tests: Chrome browser, JDK 8 or higher is installed
 * To execute all the tests, open commandline -> go to this directory -> run `./gradlew`(Linux or Mac OS) or `gradlew`(Windows OS)